suzaku-network/suzaku-deployer/README.md

 1. **Vault Deployment**: Deploy vaults using externally provided factories and registries
 2. **Middleware L1 Deployment**: Deploy the L1 middleware components
-3. **Middleware L2 Deployment**: Deploy the L2 middleware components
-4. **Validator Deployment**: Deploy validators connected to the middleware
+3. **Validator Deployment**: Deploy validators connected to the middleware

 Each step saves its deployment artifacts that are used by subsequent steps.